jotavare/42-resources/README.md

 > _Useful tips to improve your coding/learning_
 -  Install [zsh](https://github.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH) - zsh is an extended Bourne shell with many improvements, including some features of Bash, ksh, and tcsh.
 - Install [Oh My Zsh!](https://github.com/ohmyzsh/ohmyzsh/wiki) - Oh My Zsh is an open source, community-driven framework for managing your zsh configuration.
-- Check and install some plugins they have -> HERE - (I'm using git autojump colored-man-pages copyfile copypath github sudo vscode but feel free to explore your preferences)
+- Check and install some [Oh My Zsh!
+Plugins](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins) - There are some good ones like: `git` `autojump` `colored-man-pages` `copyfile` `copypath` `github` `sudo` `vscode` but feel free to explore other options.
-- If you want zsh-syntax-highlighting for more colorful thingys -> HERE
+- [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting/blob/master/INSTALL.md) for more colorful syntax.
-- If using vim, do this on the terminal: echo "set number\nsyntax on" > ~/.vimrc, it will set the syntax for your files and put the little numbers on your left ;) (courtesy of our current leader mtiago-s )
+- If you are using vim, write this on the terminal: `echo "set number\nsyntax on" > ~/.vimrc`, it will set the syntax for your files and put the little numbers on your left.
-- If you're feeling adventurous you can also use this .vimrc file ;)
+- If you're feeling adventurous you can also use this `.vimrc` file.
-- A really cool tool is OnlineGDB which will help you debug your errors (although I know you don't make mistakes).
-Use this keeping in mind you have more powerful tools like lldb and/or gdb on your terminals, you should ultimately be using those ones ;D
+- OnlineGDB will help you debug your errors (although I know you don't make mistakes).
+Use this, but keep in mind that you have more powerful tools like `lldb` and `gdb` on you terminal.

 #### PEER-TO-PEER
 > _Usefull information about peer-to-peer evaluation, and some beginner videos about Shell and Git._